vision4robotics/DR2Track/DR2Track2/README.md

 # Publication

-DR²Track is proposed in our paper for TEST.
+DR²Track is proposed in our paper for EAAI.
 Detailed explanation of our method can be found in the paper:

 Changhong Fu, Fangqiang Ding,  Yiming Li,  Jin Jin and Chen Feng.